aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/technical-articles/set-caption-to-ole-icon/_index.md

 url: /nodejs-java/set-caption-to-ole-icon/
 ---

-New methods **getSubstitutePictureTitle** and **setSubstitutePictureTitle** has been added to **OleObjectFrame** interface and **OleObjectFrame** class.
+New methods **getSubstitutePictureTitle** and **setSubstitutePictureTitle** has been added to **OleObjectFrame** class and **OleObjectFrame** class.
 It allows to get, set or change the caption of an OLE icon.
 The code snippet below shows a sample of creating Excel object and setting its caption.